Research Expertise and Interest

-We develop advanced instruments to measure and overcome the optical limits of the eye.
-For example, we employ adaptive optics - a technology originally developed for astronomical imaging from ground-based telescopes - to correct the eye’s aberrations and to image and/or present stimuli to the retina with unprecedented resolution.
-Overcoming optical limitations with adaptive optics has allowed us to make new discoveries in vision science, from mapping the trichromatic cone mosaic for the first time ever to learning how human visual acuity responds to an aberration correction.
+To accomplish their science goals, they design and build advanced optical instruments to measure and overcome the optical limits of the eye.
+Specifically, they employ adaptive optics - a technology originally developed for astronomical imaging from ground-based telescopes - to correct the eye’s aberrations and to image and/or present stimuli to the retina with unprecedented resolution.
+Overcoming optical limitations with adaptive optics has allowed them to make new discoveries in vision science, from mapping the trichromatic cone mosaic for the first time ever to learning how human visual acuity responds to an aberration correction.